Walgreens The Thread

 Over-grooming

-Removing eyebrow hairs with tweezers and wax could potentially lead to eyebrow hair loss.
+Removing eyebrow hairs with tweezers and wax could potentially lead to more permanent eyebrow hair loss.
 Pulling hairs out from the follicles can cause damage to the hair-producing cells.
 Over time, this may prevent new hair growth, but it is often possible to regrow eyebrow hair after over-grooming.

 Cancer treatment